National Pet Day: Owners Who Love Their Pets And The Videos That Prove It

 — Mercy For Animals (@MercyForAnimals) April 11, 2017

-Speaking of Internet stars, Esther the Wonder Pig is so famous, she even has a New Times Bestseller to her name, though her dads probably helped her with the actual writing.
+Speaking of Internet stars, Esther the Wonder Pig is so famous, she even has a New York Times Bestseller to her name, though her dads probably helped her with the actual writing.
 When Steve and Derek adopted Esther as a piglet, they were told she was a mini pig who would reach a maximum weight of about 70 pounds.
 But it turned out Esther was actually a full-sized pig from a commercial pig farm.
 The hefty lady now tips the scales at 650 pounds.

-Although Esther has many cute videos, not to mention cute outfits, on YouTube and elsewhere, we chose the following video fabout Steve and Derek’s journey with Esther for National Pet Day, which will surely inspire and warm the heart of any pet or animal lover.
+Although Esther has many cute videos, not to mention cute outfits, on YouTube and elsewhere, we chose the following video about Steve and Derek’s journey with Esther for National Pet Day, which will surely inspire and warm the heart of any pet or animal lover.

 Hedgehogs